athertahir/development-with-wildfly/Lab Guides/md files/Chapter08-01/Episode_5_Openshift.md

 ![](./e4f08023-82dc-4337-af5f-0a7e9e67a789.png)

-Run this command multiple times in the terminal:
+Run this command multiple times in the terminal or open url in browser:
-`catalog-service-petstore.<update-me>-80-<update-me>.environments.katacoda.com/item/dbf67f4d-f1c9-4fd4-96a8-65ee1a22b9ff`
+`curl -I catalog-service-petstore.<update-me>-80-<update-me>.environments.katacoda.com/item/dbf67f4d-f1c9-4fd4-96a8-65ee1a22b9ff`

 In the preceding screenshot, note that the request is being automatically load balanced among the available pods.